IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

         $ cd dvinstall
         $ less README_python.txt

-Alternatively you can download :download:`README_python.txt <../../../../scripts/installer/README_python.txt>` from this guides.
+Alternatively you can use the `README_python.txt` located at `/scripts/installer/README_python.txt` from this guide.

 Follow the instructions in the text file.